martinthomson/http-replay/draft-thomson-http-replay.md

 to mitigate the risks of replay:

 1. The server can choose whether it will process early data before the TLS handshake completes.
 By deferring processing, it can ensure that only a successfully completed connection is used for the request(s) therein.
    Assuming that a replayed ClientHello will not result in additional connections being made by the client, this provides the server with some assurance that the early data was not replayed.

 2. If the server receives multiple requests in early data, it can determine whether to defer HTTP processing on a per-request basis.
 This may require buffering the responses to preserve ordering in HTTP/1.1.

-3. The server can trigger a retry without the use of early data by responding with the 4NN (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.
+3. The server can cause a client to retry a request and not use early data by responding with the 4NN (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.

 4. Finally, TLS {{?TLS13}} describes several mitigation strategies that reduce the ability of an attacker to successfully replay early data.
 Servers are strongly encouraged to implement these techniques, but to also recognize that they are imperfect.

 For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
 In